 Exam copies may be ordered from our catalog at Ingram Academic.

-Reading Group Guides are available for download for the following 2016–2018 titles.
+Reading Group Guides for many of our titles are available for download.

 Adolfo Kaminsky, A Forger’s Life by Sarah Kaminsky 9780997003475 (October 2016) would be an excellent candidate for any history class studying the Holocaust.
 A teacher in a Sacramento 8th grade class used the book with good success for her Holocaust section, and the book has already been included in the New York Times Scholastic booklet that goes out to 1 million young readers across the United States.
 As a Jewish teenager, Adolfo used his skills in chemistry to forge documents in secret labs after being recruited by the French Resistance.
 The efforts of his Section would help save the lives of 14,000 men, women and children in France, allowing them to hide undetected by police.
 Adolfo Kaminsky went on to have a 30 year career as a “humanitarian forger,” helping just causes around the world.
 There is a 16 minute video produced by The New York Times that could accompany the book as well as a 60 Minutes interview with Anderson Cooper.